flatironinstitute/CaImAn/README.md

   * /!\ if you want to launch directly the python files, please be advised that your python console still needs to be in the CaImAn folder and not somewhere else.

-# Example

-  See the file demo_motion_correction.py and demo_caiman_cnmf.py in the root folder

 # Contributors: